Request your fast, free quote today!

-“True” HEPA filters must be individually tested and certified to meet the 99.97% efficiency at 0.3 micron performance level.
-Each filter is subjected to a DOP test in accordance with Military Standard MIL-STD-282.
-DOP (dioctyl phthalate) is an oil that is used to create a smoke with a very narrow particle size distribution.
+“True” HEPA filters must be individually tested and certified to meet the 99.97% efficiency at a 0.3-micron performance level.
+Each filter is subjected to a DOP test following Military Standard MIL-STD-282.
+DOP (dioctyl phthalate) is an oil that is used to create smoke with a very narrow particle size distribution.
 The particle size selected is 0.3 microns in diameter.
-Following the test, each filter that has passed is assigned a serial number and the test results are recorded on the filter itself.
+Following the test, each filter that has passed is assigned a serial number, and the test results are recorded on the filter itself.
 If you are looking at a vacuum without this information on the filter, it is not a true HEPA vacuum.

 HEPA-type filters are not subjected to the same rigorous testing as true HEPA filters and range in efficiency from 85% to 95%.
-Obviously, these units are less expensive than true HEPA units, but their filtering capability is not known exactly.
+Obviously, these units are less expensive than true HEPA units, but their filtering capability is unknown.
 Spending a few dollars more is easily justifiable when health and safety concerns are factored in.

-Lower tier vacuums do not provide for a means to determine when it is time to replace the HEPA filter, causing the user to rely on guesswork.
+Lower tier vacuums do not provide a means to determine when to replace the HEPA filter, causing the user to rely on guesswork.
 Unfortunately, this too often leads to too frequent or too infrequent filter replacement.
-Too frequent replacement is just a waste of money while too infrequent replacement results in a period of time where the vacuum is used at less than ideal efficiency.
+Too frequent replacement is just a waste of money, while too infrequent replacement results in a period of time where the vacuum is used at less than ideal efficiency.

 Look for machines that incorporate a device that tells the operator when to change the filter.
-Some models use a manometer to monitor the HEPA filter’s performance while others use pressure differential devices that measure the pressure drop across the filter and give the operator a signal, such as a light, when it is time to replace the filter.
-These features may add a little to the initial cost of the machine but usually result in lower long-term cost of ownership.
+Some models use a manometer to monitor the HEPA filter’s performance.
+In contrast, others use pressure differential devices that measure the pressure drop across the filter and give the operator a signal, such as a light, when it is time to replace the filter.
+These features may add a little to the machine's initial cost but usually result in a lower long-term ownership cost.